oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 3. Start bash in the updated Docker container: `docker exec -it {container_name} bash`

 4. Now you should have a new terminal prompt`root@...`.
-Run the start.sh script: `python -m scripts.start`
+Run the start.py script: `python -m scripts.start`

 The estimated runtime for this script is about 10-20 minutes.
 It will open a server at localhost:8181.
 After the terminal prints `INFO ... http://0.0.0.0:8181` or `+ 27 hidden modules`, open localhost:8181 in your local computer browser.
 If the Oppia server does not load, restart this step.

 ## Running frontend tests

-**Note**: run_frontend_tests.sh might not run correctly every time, and we’re still working on figuring out why.
+**Note**: run_frontend_tests.py might not run correctly every time, and we’re still working on figuring out why.

 1. Start bash in the Docker container (follow steps 1-3 from running Oppia on a development server).

-2. Run the run_frontend_tests.sh script: `python -m scripts.run_frontend_tests`.
+2. Run the run_frontend_tests.py script: `python -m scripts.run_frontend_tests`.
 The expected runtime is about 3-7 minutes.
     - If this outputs an error ("failed before timeout of 2000ms"), continue to step 3.
     - If this runs correctly (displays "SUCCESS"), do not go onto step 3.